Self-Care Support Tools for Oral Cancer Survivors

 The trial protocol does not specify whether you need to stop taking your current medications.

-What safety data exists for the self-care support tools for oral cancer survivors?
+What prior data suggests that these self-care support tools are safe for oral cancer survivors?

 This trial is for English-reading adults over 18 who are currently cancer-free, even if they've had a recurrence.
 They must have been diagnosed with their first invasive oral or oropharyngeal cancer between 1 and 3 years ago, have internet access, and be able to read surveys and online content.